uriellopez1251/uriellopez1251/README.md

 ---

-## 🎸 Fun Fact

-I'm a huge Star Wars fan, a dog lover with two pups named Obi and Chewy, and I enjoy hiking, running, and playing guitar during my downtime.

-> Currently open to BI Analyst and Data Analyst roles — especially in marketing, e-commerce, tech, and business operations.

----

 ## 🎵 Fun Fact

 Outside of work, I’m a music lover, runner, and Star Wars fan.
 I enjoy spending time outdoors with my family, going on hikes, and hanging out with my two dogs — Obi and Chewy (yes, named after *those* guys).
 When I’m not analyzing data, you’ll probably catch me enjoying time with my son or discovering new sounds on guitar.